sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 	Here by "scientific", I mean not only natural science, but also neuroscience, cognitive science, psychology, and even physiology.
 	&nbsp;<a href="#ref1">↩</a></li>
 <li id="footnote2">
-	Here by the soul, I do not mean the soul in a general sense, e.g., religious or spiritual.
+	Here by the soul, I do not mean the soul we mean generally, e.g., in a religious or spiritual sense.
 	Rather this is something that every human can universally experience first-hand as a fundamental aspect of conscious existence
 	-
 	the raw substrate of subjective experience itself.
 	Or for that matter, something that every intelligent being (whatever the &ldquo;intelligence&rdquo; means here) may be able to universally experience.
+	&mdash;
+	This is quite involved philosophical arguments, or even deeper than that.
 	&nbsp;<a href="#ref2">↩</a></li>
 <li id="footnote3">
 	Those who suggest otherwise fundamentally misunderstand both the nature of AI and the essence of human artistic expression.